Former Mississippi officer charged after allegedly forcing arrestee to lick urine off floor | KRDO

 By Rebekah Riess, CNN

-(CNN) — A former Mississippi police officer has been federally charged after allegedly forcing an arrestee to lick his own urine off a holding cell floor under threat of harm, according to a criminal complaint unsealed Wednesday.
+(CNN) — A former Mississippi police officer pleaded guilty to a federal charge after allegedly forcing an arrestee to lick his own urine off a holding cell floor under threat of harm, according to a criminal complaint unsealed Wednesday.

-The officer, former City of Pearl Police Department patrolman Michael Christian Green, was charged with one federal misdemeanor count of deprivation of civil rights under color of law, the complaint says.
+The officer, former City of Pearl Police Department patrolman Michael Christian Green, pleaded guilty to one federal misdemeanor count of deprivation of civil rights under color of law, the complaint says.

 Green responded to a disturbance at a Sam’s Club on December 23, 2023, the complaint says, and arrested a man.
 Once the man was booked, security footage from the holding cell showed him trying to tell Green he needed to urinate, the federal prosecutor writes in the complaint.
 After not receiving a response, the man urinated in a corner.
 When Green was later told about the urine, he demanded the arrestee lick the urine, threatening to beat him with a phone, the complaint says.